PunGrumpy/octocatgpt/README.md

-# 🐙 OctoGPT
+# 🐙 OctoCatGPT

-OctoGPT is a GitHub Probot App that uses OpenAI's GPT-4 to provide AI insights on issues and pull requests.
+OctoCatGPT is a GitHub Probot App that uses OpenAI's GPT-4 to provide AI insights on issues and pull requests.
 Whenever an issue is opened or a pull request is created or updated, OctoGPT automatically reviews the content and posts a comment with AI insights.

 ## 🌟 Features